CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 module load bioconda
 source activate nextflow

-# actual Nextflow command
+# Nextflow command here
 nextflow run /Path_on_scratch/What_the_Phage/phage.nf --fasta /Path_on_scratch/What_the_Phage/test-data/OX2_draft.fa --cores 4 --output results -profile local,singularity --cachedir /Path_on_scratch//What_the_Phage/singularity --databases /Path_on_scratch/What_the_Phage/databases/WtP_databases --workdir
 /Path_on_scratch/What_the_Phage/workflow-phages-username
 ```

-Please note that your singularity images in this example should be in the folder:"/Path_on_scratch//What_the_Phage/singularity".
-Otherwise, Nextflow tries to download singularity images again and eventually may prone to failures.
+Please note that Singularity images in this example should be in the folder:"/Path_on_scratch//What_the_Phage/singularity".
+Otherwise, Nextflow tries to download Singularity images again and eventually may prone to failures.